shrewdlogarithm/PoE-Character-Log-Desktop/README.md

 XML - a Path-of-Building-compatible savefile

 ## Known Issues ##
-Probably LOADS of these - this is the first release - do let me know what you find!
+There will be LOADS - this is the first release and it's end-of-league - do let me know what you find tho!!